VladimirKalachikhin/Galadriel-map/README.md

 4. Display routes and POIs files in gpx, kml and csv format:
  ![Display routes and POIs](screenshots/s5.png)

-5. Creating a route localy and save it to server in gpx format:
+5. Creating a route localy and save it to server in gpx format (description below):
  ![Creating a route](screenshots/s3.png)

-6. Exchange coordinates via clipboard (see above)
+6. Exchange coordinates via clipboard (see screenshot above and description below)

 7. Weather forecast from [Thomas Krüger Weather Service](http://weather.openportguide.de/index.php/en/) (with GaladrielCache v.1.3 or above)
  ![Weather forecast](screenshots/s8.png)